-Since the defenses of family immunity, charitable immunity and guest relationship are grounded in policies other than those to be advanced by that area of the law we call tort and are in fact directly antithetical to those polices, the state of injury has no interest in granting that kind of immunity.
+Since the defenses of family immunity, charitable immunity and guest relationship are grounded in policies other than those to be advanced by that area of the law we call tort and are in fact directly antithetical to those policies, the state of injury has no interest in granting that kind of immunity.
 This issue does not involve a tort problem, and the state of primary reference-the state having an interest in granting the immunity claimed-is elsewhere.
-The law of that state should be consulted first and if immunity is not given by the law of that state, there is no reason to allow the defense.

-I disagree.
-When a state makes an "antitort" policy determination it is making a policy judgment of the highest order.
-Whether its judgment is that the family order will be disturbed or that parties will conclude against insurance companies-its judgment is a moral one.
+The law of that state should be consulted first and if immunity is not given by the law of that state, there is no reason to allow the defense.39 is making a policy judgment of the highest order.
+Whether its judgment is that the family order will be disturbed or that parties will collude against insurance companies-its judgment is a moral one.
 To say that it is a localized judgment and that this high priority moral statement is for local consumption only is to deny the potency of the very decision to negate normal compensatory policies.